-Various concepts and technologies are adopted in the research, design and development of science gateways, including workflow management, distributed computing, data and provenance management.
-The results of our research, the so called Science Gateways, are built into systems that can be used by biomedical researchers at the AMC and collaborating organisations.
+Finally, in the now far past, we researched Science Gateways, which provide services for data processing, management and collaboration.
+Various concepts and technologies have been adopted in the research, design and development of science gateways, including workflow management, distributed computing, data and provenance management.
+The science gateways built as result of our research have been used by biomedical researchers at the AMC and collaborating organisations.
+See more here.

 - ER-flow: Building an European Research Community through Interoperable Workflows and Data, supported by a grant from the European Commission FP7 INFRASTRUCTURES-2012-1